Skip to main content

 To create a new control in CCM:

-3. Define the control:
+3. Define the control properties:

-• Description: What the control validates and why it matters
+• Description: What the control validates and why it matters (JupiterOne AI can generate this from the title)

 4. Map the control to framework requirements